-177. Plaintiffs are under no obligation to show particular negative effects to prove Title IX violations.

-178. Nonetheless, Plaintiffs take this opportunity to assert the harms they have suffered.
-Defendants' unequal treatment has many negative consequences on Plaintiffs' academic performance, athletic performance, family obligations, and ability to obtain athletic scholarships for college.

-179. Additionally, because of Defendants' unlawful treatment, Plaintiffs believe they and fellow female athletes are valued less-that they are second-class.
+- 179. Plaintiffs are under no obligation to show particular negative effects to prove Title IX violations. - 180.
+Nonetheless, Plaintiffs take this opportunity to assert the harms they have suffered.
+Defendants' unequal treatment has many negative consequences on Plaintiffs' academic performance, athletic performance, family obligations, and ability to obtain athletic scholarships for college. - 181.
+Additionally, because of Defendants' unlawful treatment, Plaintiffs believe they and fellow female athletes are valued less-that they are second-class.
 Indeed, as one court has found, the practice of providing such unequal treatment "sends the clear message that female athletes are subordinate to their male counterparts, and that girls' sports take a backseat to boys' sports."
 Communities for Equity v.
 Michigan High Sch.
 Athletic Ass'n, 178 F. Supp.
 2d 805, 836 (W.D.
 Mich.
 2001), aff'd, 459 F.3d 676 (6th Cir.
 2006).
-Similarly, in the 2010 lawsuit concerning Maui's Baldwin High School, Judge Ezra elaborated on how "the psychological aspects" of gender inequities "are huge for girls": When these boys run out on that stadium field, they have a sense of pride.
+Similarly, in the 2010 lawsuit concerning Maui's Baldwin High School, Judge Ezra elaborated on how "the psychological aspects" of gender inequities "are huge for girls":

+When these boys run out on that stadium field, they have a sense of pride.
 It fills them with a sense that they have accomplished something.
 When a girl is relegated to running out on a dirt field in some park, are they filled with the same kind of pride?
 I don't think so.
-And I don't think it takes a genius to figure out those differences.
+And I don't think it takes a genius to figure out those differences.24

-180. Because of the inequities perpetuated by Defendants, Campbell also loses out on opportunities to host games, tournaments, and other competitions for girls' sports, which further negatively impacts female athletes' educational and athletic experiences.

-181. Additionally, the poor treatment results in Campbell female athletes failing to achieve their full athletic potential, and thereby losing out on opportunities to win scholarships for post-secondary education.

-182. For example, because of the consistent manner in which the DOE fails to provide or delays providing a pool in which to practice, A.B., T.T., and their teammates are deprived of opportunities to practice in regulation water polo conditions, and to practice the specific skills required to excel as water polo athletes.
-Similarly, because of the consistent manner in which the DOE unlawfully discriminates in providing sufficient and high-quality coaching-thereby leading to frequent changes in coaching staff-A.B., T.T., and their teammates constantly have to form new relationships and adapt to each coach's communication and coaching style.
-This further prevents A.B., T.T., and their teammates from reaching their full potential as water polo athletes.
+- 182. Because of the inequities perpetuated by Defendants, Campbell also loses out on opportunities to host games, tournaments, and other competitions for girls' sports, which further negatively impacts female athletes' educational and athletic experiences. - 183.
+Additionally, the poor treatment results in Campbell female athletes failing to achieve their full athletic potential, and thereby losing out on opportunities to win scholarships for post-secondary education. - 184.
+For example, because of the consistent manner in which the DOE fails to provide or delays providing a pool in which to practice, A.B., A.M.B., T.T., and A.P., and their teammates are deprived of opportunities to practice in regulation water polo conditions, and to practice the specific skills required to excel as water polo athletes.
+Similarly, because of the consistent manner in which the DOE unlawfully discriminates in providing sufficient and high-quality coaching-thereby leading to frequent changes in coaching staff-A.B., A.M.B., T.T., and A.P., and their teammates constantly have to form new relationships and adapt to each coach's communication and coaching style.
+This further prevents A.B., A.M.B., T.T., and A.P., and their teammates from reaching their full potential as water polo athletes.

-&lt;sup>24 Nobriga v.
+24 Nobriga v.
 Dep't of Educ., State of Hawaii, 1:10-cv-159-DAE-LK, Doc.
 37, at 34 (D. Haw.
 Apr.
 7, 2010).